fabric8io/fabric8/docs/getStarted/index.md

 ## Getting Started

-#### OpenShift / Kubernetes setup
+### OpenShift / Kubernetes setup

-First you need an OpenShift or Kubernetes environment, which can be setup in multiple ways.
-For a quick start choose one of these recipes:
+Before you start using fabric8 you will need a Kubernetes or Kubernetes cluster.
+Here are some recipies:

 * [**Vagrant**](vagrant.html) - OpenShift Origin